preames/public-notes/covid-notes.rst

 Despite the relatively scarcity of new data, it seems like there is an emerging consensus that the infection fatility rate for COVID-19 is somewhere slightly under 1%.
 The case fatality rate on the other hand seems to be hovering right around 6% for all of the data sets we have.
 At the national level, we currently have 2.1 million confirmed cases, and 116 thousand deaths for a CFR of 5.5%.
 As discussed previously, deaths are skewed very strongly towards the elderly, so what these numbers look like in each community is strongly dependent on demographics, but the rough numbers give us a rough idea of what we're looking at.

 One correction to the writeup below.
 The study I referenced on hydroxychloroquine has been heavily critized and retracted.
-Other studies are still supporting a fairly skeptical attidute here, but the study which initially appeared fairly conclusive turned out not to be.
+Other studies are still supporting a fairly skeptical attitude here, but the study which initially appeared fairly conclusive turned out not to be.

 May 24, 2020
 ============